 From an outsiders perspective taking in all of the products was overwhelming.
 However if you peel it back a layer you are starting to see some of the forces of consolidation and complexity on the backend of this industry.
 Companies like Indus, which officially listed as a public company during the event, had over ten different booths representing their distribution arm as well as brands they own, manufacture, and distribute.
 These brands represented themselves as stand alone entities even though they were under a portfolio.

-Our group took full advantage of our time there, meeting with clients, familiarizing ourselves with their products and building those relationships – which we value ever so highly.
+Our group took full advantage of our time at Hall of Flowers, meeting with clients, familiarizing ourselves with their products and building those relationships – which we value ever so highly.
 We were even able to schedule candidate / client face to face interviews, making for time spent wisely.
 Networking was not contained to the walls of HOF and in-fact started with a kickoff party at the CannaCraft headquarters.
 There we indulged in the full CannaCraft portfolio that included a facility tour, making us appreciate the effort needed to actually impact the market.
 As after-parties unfolded into the evening, more business was to be had throughout the quaint streets of Santa Rosa with sponsored parties from Herbl, PAX, Connected, Gio, and more – this included the sea of people party a the Flamingo.
 This was where the handshakes turn into purchase orders.